Project Background

 The fish resources of the Zambezi and Chobe rivers and associated Caprivi floodplains are both a vital component of the livelihoods of the floodplain inhabitants and a major angling tourist attraction.
 Fish is thus a major contributor to food security and the local economy.

 The Zambezi/Chobe fisheries project was thus conceived as a way of empowering the local communities to manage the resources in a sustainable way through the formation of local management committees and devolution of responsibility for management, as envisaged in the Namibian constitution and the Inland Fisheries White Paper.
-The project set out to facilitate management of the fisheries by developing a system of integrated co-management and, because the Zambezi fishery is a shared resource with Zambia, harmonisation of activities and cooperation in surveys and monitoring.
-It has always been acknowledged that this type of activity requires a long term commitment.
+The project set out to facilitate the management of the fisheries by developing a system of integrated co-management and because the Zambezi fishery is a shared resource with Zambia, harmonization of activities and cooperation in surveys and monitoring.
+It has always been acknowledged that this type of activity requires a long-term commitment.
 After the first phase of the project ended in December 2009, the second phase ran from January 2010 to December 2012.
-Management of the project was shared between Mr D. Tweddle as Project Executant and Dr C. Hay as Project Co-executant.
+Management of the project was shared between Mr. D. Tweddle as Project Executant and Dr. C. Hay as Project Co-executant.

 Project outputs

-Output 1: Cross-border collaboration achieved in management of the fisheries resources.
+Output 1: Cross-border collaboration achieved in the management of the fisheries resources.

-Output 2: Management plan for the fisheries developed during Project Phase 1 successfully implemented (in collaboration with neighbouring countries) for the benefit of the communities.
+Output 2: The management plan for the fisheries developed during Project Phase 1 was successfully implemented (in collaboration with neighboring countries) for the benefit of the communities.

 Output 3: Fish Protection Areas established and fully functional in targeted pilot communities.